2005 Atlantic hurricane season: Impacts

 Three hurricanes struck Mexico – Emily, Stan, and Wilma.
 Emily struck Quintana Roo and Tamaulipas as a major hurricane, causing US$343 million ($3.4 billion MXN) in damage.
-Stan killed 80 people in Mexico, and damage in the county was estimated at US$1.2 billion ($13.2 billion MXN).
+Stan killed 80 people in Mexico, and damage in the country was estimated at US$1.2 billion ($13.2 billion MXN).
 Stan was part of a broader weather system across Central America that killed 1,513 people in Guatemala, where damage was estimated at US$996 million.
 Wilma dropped historic rainfall while drifting across the Yucatán peninsula.
 It killed four people in the country and left US$454 million ($4.8 billion MXN) in damage.

 In the Caribbean, Cuba suffered the effects of Dennis and Wilma.
 The former killed 16 people and left US$1.4 billion in damage when it struck Cuba twice.
 Later, Wilma flooded parts of western Cuba, leaving US$704 million in damage.
 The island of Hispaniola experienced Dennis in July, which killed 56 people in Haiti.
 Emily killed one person and left US$111 million in damage when it struck Grenada, and later it killed five people on Jamaica.
 Collectively, Dennis and Emily caused about US$96 million (J$6 billion) in damage to Jamaica.
 Wilma killed 12 people in Haiti and one in Jamaica.
 Alpha killed 26 people in the Caribbean.
 In Central America, Beta killed nine people and caused US$11.5 million in damage when it struck Nicaragua in October.
 In November, Tropical Storm Gamma killed two people in Bequia in the Grenadines, 34 people in Honduras, and 3 in Belize.

 Unusual impacts were felt in Europe and nearby islands.
 The remnants of Maria caused a landslide in Norway that killed three people.
 The unnamed subtropical storm in October moved through the Azores.
 Also in October, Vince became the first recorded tropical cyclone to strike Spain, making landfall at tropical depression intensity.
 In November, the extratropical remnants of Delta struck the Canary Islands, causing 7 fatalities, with 12 people missing.